 - Talk to your child about the colleges they are considering and help clarify goals and priorities. - As your child narrows the college search, check out the net price calculator and the true cost of attendance for each college.
 The comparison tool at consumerfinance.gov is another helpful resource to compare college costs and financial aid offers. - Attend events like PROBE College Fairs and visit college campuses.
-Let your child do most of the talking. - Review your financial situation and make sure you're planning for the cost of college appropriately. - Make sure your child is searching for local and national scholarships.
+Let your child do most of the talking. - Review your financial situation and make sure you're planning for the cost of college appropriately.
+See the College Money Matter section on GAfutures.org for suggestions. - Make sure your child is searching for local and national scholarships.
 Ask your employer whether any scholarships are available for the children of employees.